 If you get in an accident or someone breaks into your car, do you know if your car insurance has you covered?
 Do you get a headache just looking at your auto insurance policy?
 Knowing the definitions of frequently used auto insurance terms will give you the keys to getting the right coverage.

 Here are some of the most common insurance terms to make sure you and your wallet are protected.
+For more insurance terms, visit the Squeeze glossary.

 Types of auto insurance coverage